-All repairs covered by this warranty must be performed by an Authorized Toro Service Dealer using Toro approved replacement parts.
+All repairs covered by these warranties must be performed by an Authorized Toro Service Dealer using Toro approved replacement parts.
 Repair by an Authorized Toro Service Dealer is your sole remedy under this warranty.

-Neither The Toro Company nor Toro Warranty Company is liable for indirect, incidental or consequential damages in connection with the use of the Toro Products covered by this warranty, including any cost or expense of providing substitute equipment or service during reasonable periods of malfunction or non-use pending completion of repairs under this warranty.
+Neither The Toro® Company nor Toro Warranty Company is liable for indirect, incidental, or consequential damages in connection with the use of the Toro Products covered by these warranties, including any cost or expense of providing substitute equipment or service during reasonable periods of malfunction or non-use pending completion of repairs under these warranties.

-Some states do not allow exclusion of incidental or consequential damages, so the above exclusion and limitations may not apply to you.
+Some states do not allow exclusions of incidental or consequential damages, so the above exclusions may not apply to you.